brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 .. contents:: Contents:
    :backlinks: none

-The Pattern
-facade
-open
-file
-_io.TextIOWrapper
-plt
-multiplxing
-Data
-h?
+..
+TODO link to Facade pattern once that one gets written up

 The Builder pattern has a most interesting history.
 Its primary intent,
-as described by the gang of four in the very first sentence of their chapter on the pattern, has wound up as the rarest purpose for which the pattern is used.
+as described by the Gang of Four in the very first sentence of their chapter on the pattern, has wound being the rarest purpose for which the pattern is used.
 Instead, the Builder is used almost everywhere for what the Gang of Four considered a secondary benefit: its convenience.